 National AccessAbility Week Events

-May 25 to 31 is National AccessAbility Week – a time to celebrate the valuable contributions and leadership of persons with disabilities in Canada, the work of allies, organizations and communities that are removing barriers, and the ongoing efforts to become a more accessible and disability inclusive Canada.
-In honour of this year’s celebration, the City of Belleville is hosting three special events throughout the week:
+May 25 to 31 was National AccessAbility Week – a time to celebrate the valuable contributions and leadership of persons with disabilities in Canada, the work of allies, organizations and communities that are removing barriers, and the ongoing efforts to become a more accessible and disability inclusive Canada.
+In honour of this year’s celebration, the City of Belleville is hosted three special events throughout the week:

 Belleville Accessibility Excellence Awards Ceremony |